Table of Contents

 8. Personalize Your Landing Pages (One-Size-Fits-All Doesn’t Work)

-- Use dynamic text replacement (Unbounce offers this feature).
+• Use dynamic text replacement (Unbounce offers this natively)

-The closer the experience feels to the user’s intent, the higher the chance they’ll convert.
+The closer the page experience matches the visitor's intent, the higher the probability of conversion.

 9. Add Exit-Intent Popups (Convert Visitors Before They Leave)